sib-swiss/samtools/README.md

 This is *not* the official development repository for samtools.

-This is our version of samtools, based on the original version, on which we have added an interactive BAM viewer tool.
+This is our version of samtools, based on the original version, on which we have added an interactive BAM viewer tool (accessible with the following command: samtools ADVIEW).

 The official repository is here:
 - [samtools](https://github.com/samtools/samtools): mpileup and other tools for handling SAM, BAM, CRAM